Datadog vs Grafana for Solo Developers

 Grafana is the open-source visualization and monitoring ecosystem that powers a huge chunk of the internet's monitoring infrastructure.
 At its core, Grafana is a dashboarding tool that connects to data sources like Prometheus, Loki, InfluxDB, PostgreSQL, and dozens more.
 You build dashboards that visualize whatever data you throw at it.

 The ecosystem has grown significantly.
 Grafana Cloud bundles Grafana with managed Prometheus (metrics), Loki (logs), and Tempo (traces).
-The free tier includes 10,000 metrics, 50 GB of logs, and 50 GB of traces.
+The free tier includes 10,000 active metric series, 50 GB of logs, 50 GB of traces, 50 GB of profiles, and three users, all on 14-day retention with no credit card required.
 That's a legitimate free monitoring stack.

 I run a self-hosted Grafana with Prometheus and Loki on my server.
 Took about an hour to set up with Docker Compose, and now I have full observability for $0/month.
 The dashboards are as good as Datadog's once you build them.
 The catch is that "once you build them" part.
 Datadog auto-generates dashboards.
 With Grafana, you're building them yourself or importing community templates.